Château Phélan Ségur - Saint-Estèphe 2018

 Wine rated (2019 guide) 95/100

-Powerful and elegant, in a style more akin to Saint-Julien than Saint-Estèphe, with fine tannins and a remarkable harmonious intensity, this wine will equal or surpass previous great vintages.
+Powerful and elegant, with a style closer to Saint-Julien than Saint-Estèphe, fine tannins, and a remarkable combination of harmonious intensity, it will equal or surpass previous great vintages.

-Owned by the Gardinier brothers (who also run Les Crayères in Reims and Taillevent restaurants in Paris), Phélan was sold in 2018 to a great Bordeaux wine enthusiast, Philippe Van de Vyvere.
-This cru, which is in some ways Calon-Ségur's first cousin, is one of the most renowned in the area.
-Wonderfully situated on the banks of the Garonne, it offers a very specific character, marked by notes of cedar and a good suppleness on the mid-palate.
-2015 was one of the major successes in the appellation, 2016 and 2018 show a racy tannin worthy of the best crus classés.
+Owned by the Gardinier brothers (who also run Les Crayères in Reims and the Taillevent restaurants in Paris), Phélan was sold in 2018 to Philippe Van de Vyvere, a great lover of Bordeaux wines.
+This wine, which is in a way the first cousin of Calon-Ségur, is one of the most renowned in the region.
+Wonderfully located on the banks of the Garonne, it offers a very specific character, marked by notes of cedar and a good mid-palate suppleness.
+2015 was one of the major successes in the appellation, while 2016 and 2018 show a racy tannin worthy of the best classified growths.

 Decanter